nopnop2002/SC16IS752/README.md

 When setting the communication speed of 3600bps, it is necessary to divide the frequency of the crystal by 53.3333,
 Since such a value cannot be set in the register, sets 54 in the register.
 As a result, the actual communication speed will be 3555bps.
-This calculation can be calculated by the following formula.
+This calculation can be calculated with the following code.
 ```
 #include <stdio.h>
 void main() {